Leave the Pieces: Commercial performance

 The song debuted on the Billboard Hot Country Songs chart at No. 53 for the week of April 15, 2006.
 It reached No. 1 on the chart dated September 9, 2006.
 The song was certified Gold by the RIAA on February 22, 2008.
 It reached over a million in sales by April 2013, and has sold 1,155,000 copies in the United States as of November 2019.

 Music video

-A music video was released in March 30, 2006, directed by Trey Fanjoy.
+A music video was released on March 30, 2006, directed by Trey Fanjoy.
 The video features a girl (played by Harp) who is leaving her boyfriend (played by actor Nick Steele), because he is on the fence about their relationship.
 Harp packs all her clothes and her friend, played by Branch, comes and picks her up.
 The video includes shots of the women performing on a porch and in/beside an old car, and it topped CMT's Top Twenty Countdown for two consecutive weeks in August 2006.